kopia/kopia/site/content/docs/Advanced/Kopiaignore/_index.md

   --logs.dat
 ```

 The above directory consists of a bunch of `tex` files, figures, and temporary files.
-Generally, a `.kopiaignore` file is a simple text file where each line represents a single pattern.
+Generally, a `.kopiaignore` file is a simple text file where each line represents a single rule.
 To only save the essential files, we create the following `.kopiaignore` file:

 ```shell
 # Ignoring all files that end with ".dat"